Solar Parking Lot Lighting Design: Step by Step

 How much illumination is required by your area for parking lots?
 Do they need to be dark sky compliant?
 This information needs to be determined at the beginning stages of the design to allow for accurate lighting layouts.
 Different fixtures provide different lighting distributions and have different throws and BUG – Back / Uplight / Glare ratings.
 Also knowing how long the lights are required helps determine how much power can be pushed.
 Operating them only at full intensity when the area is active, and either dimming or turning them off in the middle of the night when there is no one in the area, can lower electrical costs and usages; however, if security is a concern, let your designer know this in advance.

 Step 4 – Find all alternatives

 Solar is a great option to reduce costs over the long term and can provide great alternatives to trenching for standard electrical lights.
-The solar parking lot lighting systems operate independently from grid power and allows for easy installation in most locations.
+The solar parking lot lighting systems operate independently from grid power and allow for easy installation in most locations.
 This is great for new projects or areas where the parking lot has already been poured or where the electrical lines are damaged.
 If you want to replace your existing electrical lights with solar, check out our article about replacing existing grid lights with a solar lighting retrofit.

 Step 5 – Contact companies for quotes.

 The last step after gathering the above information is to contact companies for quotes.
 Just like with anything else, get multiple quotes and weigh the pros and cons of every company and situation.
 The lowest quote is not always the best, so make sure to do your research on companies and products before you submit a purchase order.

 If you take your time, do your research, and gather needed requirements, your next parking lot lighting project will be a success.
 Never be afraid to ask a lot of questions, they may save you time and money in the long run.